tronprotocol/java-tron/README.md

 TRON is a product of Web 4.0 and the decentralized internet of next generation.

+# Wiki
+More information on TRON can be found on the [Wiki](http://wiki.tron.network).

 # Quick Start

 > Note: This repository is a IDEA project which you can simply download and import.